-- a) in circumstances that are relevant (for example, redundancy); and - b) that is in accordance with our published policy on how we exercise the various employer discretions provided by the Local Government Pension Scheme (LGPS); and/or - c) that complies with the specific term(s) of a settlement agreement. - d) that complies with the statutory guidance on the making and disclosure of Special Severance Payments by local authorities in England.
+- a) in circumstances that are contractually and/or procedurally relevant (for example, pay in lieu of notice, redundancy); and - b) that is in accordance with our published policy on how we exercise the various employer discretions provided by the Local Government Pension Scheme (LGPS); and/or - c) that complies with the specific term(s) of a settlement agreement.

+d) that complies with the statutory guidance on the making and disclosure of Special Severance Payments by local authorities in England.